dimitri-nicolo/calico/_includes/master/cnx-monitor-install.md

 {% include {{page.version}}/cnx-cred-sed.md yaml="monitor-calico" %}
 {% if include.platform == "docker-ee" %}
-1. Update the `calico-node-alertmanager` Service section and replace `nodePort: 30903` with `nodePort: 33903`
+1. Update the `calico-node-alertmanager` service section and replace `nodePort: 30903` with `nodePort: 33903`

-1. Update the `calico-node-prometheus` Service section and replace `nodePort: 30909` with `nodePort: 33909`
+1. Update the `calico-node-prometheus` service section and replace `nodePort: 30909` with `nodePort: 33909`

+1. Updte the `kibana-tigera-elasticsearch` service section and replace `nodePort: 30601` with `nodePort: 33601`

    > **Note**: Docker Enterprise requires non-reserved port ranges to be above 32000.
    {: .alert .alert-info}